Voluntarily Causing Hurt Penalties in Singapore (Non-Arrestable)

 Penalties for Voluntarily Causing Hurt

-If found guilty of committing VCH, the maximum punishment meted out can include imprisonment for 2 years, and/or a fine up to $5,000.
+If found guilty of committing VCH, the maximum punishment meted out can include imprisonment for up to 3 years, and/or a fine up to $5,000.

 The High Court devised a new sentencing framework for VCH when sentencing an offender, Low Song Chye.
 Low had been charged with VCH after he slapped a singer so hard that she sustained mild hearing loss.
 While Low had initially been sentenced to 3 months’ jail, his sentence was increased to 4 months’ jail after the High Court applied its new sentencing framework.